 Processor-in-the-Loop (PIL), the

-wizard creates only one test harness both the normal and SIL or PIL simulation
+wizard creates only one test harness for both the normal and SIL or PIL

-modes.
-For other equivalence tests, the wizard cretes two harnesses, one for
+simulation modes.
+For other equivalence tests, the wizard creates two harnesses,

 configurations, the wizard creates two test harnesses, even if the subsystem is atomic.

 Function-call, For Each, If Action, S-Function, Initialize Function, Terminate Function, and Reset Function subsystems

 Subsystems that generate inline code, such as subsystems where the

 Subsystems that contain referenced models, S-Function, Data Store Read, or Data Store Write blocks

 Subsystems that have virtual buses at their interface

 Subsystems that include LDRA or BullsEye code coverage